haddocking/disvis/README.md

 if any.
 * *accessible_interaction_space.mrc*: a density file in MRC format.
 The density represents the center of mass of the scanning chain conforming to the maximum found consistent restraints at every position in space.
-The density can be inspected most naturally by opening it together with the fixed chain in a molecular viewer (UCSF Chimera is recommended for its easier manipulation of density data, but also PyMol works).
+The density can be inspected by opening it together with the fixed chain in a molecular viewer (UCSF Chimera is recommended for its easier manipulation of density data, but also PyMol works).
+* *z-score.out*: a text file giving the Z-score for each restraint.
+The higher the score, the more likely the restraint is a false-positive.
+Z-scores above 1.0 are explicitly mentioned in the output.
 * *disvis.log*: a log file showing all the parameters used, together with date and time indications.